clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 }
 ```

 Back to giving our Modal an accessible name and description.

-We provide the `aria-labelledby` prop an `id` value of an element that acts as the Modal's title.
-We can leverage React's [`useId` hook](https://react.dev/reference/react/useId) to generate unique `id` attribute values for the `aria-labelledby` and `aria-describedby` attributes.
-This prevents accidentally using the same `id` attribute value elsewhere in our component tree.
-We also provide the `aria-describedby` an `id` value of the element that adds descriptive text to the Modal.
+We will provide the `aria-labelledby` prop a string that is the `id` value of a heading element that serves as the Modal's title.
+Similarly, for the `aria-describedby` prop we provide a string that is the `id` value of a paragraph element describing the Modal's purpose.
+We leverage React's [`useId` hook](https://react.dev/reference/react/useId) to generate unique `id` attribute values for the `aria-labelledby` and `aria-describedby` attributes.
+This prevents accidentally using the same `id` attribute value elsewhere in our component tree (remember that HTML `id` attribute values need to be unique in order to function correctly).

 **Content Writing Tip:** Be sure to not include the words "modal" or "dialog" in the accessible name or description text, since assistive tech will already announce to users that they are now within a dialog when focus moves to it after it is revealed.